JulienOrain/documentation/docs/guides/how-it-works/rules/index.md

 Kubernetes official recommendations, and our own experience configuring and running distributed systems.

-We're investigationg letting users submit rules that they think should trigger suggestions.
+We're investigating letting users submit rules that they think should trigger suggestions.
 If you want to know when this is put in place, [follow us on Twitter](https://twitter.com/reliablyhq/).